 - 2 x tbsp maple syrup or honey (may not be needed according to how ripe and sweet the bananas are)

 Super, dooper easy…this recipe is so quick and easy.
 You just throw all the ingredients into a food processor/thermomix/blender until its all nice and light and smooth.
+(Thermomix users 10 seconds Speed 6.
+Scrape mixing bowl with spatula then repeat if necessary.)
 Try doing it without the maple syrup first, then taste it.
 If it needs to be a little bit sweeter, then add in the maple syrup or whatever sweetener you’re using, then blend again.

 *Works well with raspberries too instead of the bananas.